 The current NIF Velocimetry Velocity (Doppler) Interferometer System for Any Reflector (VISAR) can track the velocity of a moving reflecting surface with sub % precision using a visible Laser probe at 660 nm and an interferometer to transform Doppler shift into a fringe phase shift proportional to the velocity of the reflector.
 A time-delay element (etalon) determines the velocity sensitivity.
 Specifically, the NIF VISAR is a line-imaging (1D) instrument: a f/3 optical-relay images the target onto the entrance slit of a streak camera fitted with a CCD detector.
 The system therefore records the velocity time-history for ~ 100 resolution elements corresponding to different spatial positions onto the target.
-Two field of view options are available: 1mm and 2 mm.
+Two field-of-view options are available: 1mm and 2 mm.
 The spatial resolution is currently limited by the streak cameras.
 Space-time distortion inherent to streak-tube technology are also strongly limiting the performance, in particular around the periphery of the field of view.
 The time-resolution is currently around 30 ps over a 30 ns streak.

-The ICF program needs to understand capsule and shock-front

-non-uniformities which degrade implosion quality as even very small velocity variations can seed major degradation in the implosion quality.
+The ICF program needs to accurately track the relative timing and speed of the multiple shock waves launched into ICF capsules (shock timing experiments) to benchmark radiation-hydrodynamic simulations of high-yield DT implosions.
+There is also a need to understand capsule and shock-front non-uniformities which degrade implosion quality as even very small velocity variations can seed major degradation in the implosion quality.
 There is therefore a need to document the velocity distribution in-flight, with micrometer spatial resolution and meter-per-second velocity sensitivity.